adriannovegil/awesome-observability/README.md

 ## 10. Application Performance Monitoring Solutions (APM)

+- [servicenow - Cloud Observability](https://www.servicenow.com/products/observability.html) - Gain AI-powered insights to detect and quickly respond to changes in cloud-native and monolithic applications.
 - [DeepFlow](https://github.com/deepflowio/deepflow) - Implemented Zero Code data collection with eBPF for metrics, distributed tracing, request logs and function profiling, and is further integrated with SmartEncoding to achieve Full Stack correlation and efficient access to all observability data.
 - [coroot](https://coroot.com/) - Open-source eBPF-based observability tool that turns telemetry data into actionable insights, helping you identify and resolve application issues quickly.
 - [robusta](https://home.robusta.dev/) - Unified Kubernetes  monitoring, observability, and operations.
 - [Odigos](https://github.com/keyval-dev/odigos) - Observability Control Plane.
 - [Kloudfuse](https://www.kloudfuse.com/) - Single unified observability platform for metrics, events, logs and traces.
-- [Lightstep](https://lightstep.com/) - Monitoring, observability, and incident response for the world's most reliable systems.
 - [Aspecto](https://www.aspecto.io/) - Troubleshoot performance bottlenecks and errors within your microservices.
 - [Zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 - [circonus](https://www.circonus.com/) - Circonus provides a unified platform for monitoring and analyzing all of your metrics, infrastructure, applications.